delphi1029/datastructure_algorithms/README.md

 #### Shortest Path (Unweighted Graph) - BFS

 We can use simple BFS to fing shorted distance in un-weighted and undirected graph.
-The time complexity of the solution is #####O(V + E) and spance complexity is O(V).
+The time complexity of the solution is O(V + E) and space complexity is O(V).